isabellewagner/CL-Acquisition-SBI/README.md

 Lifetime Value (LTV) model code is run at 8am daily as a scheduled job in SAS.

 The LTV Code for Paid Search Application imports the last 90 days of sales and assigns each an LTV.
 These values are used in paid search marketing.
+The data set is written out to BISSCLAcqSBI.dbo.Sale_LTV_T3 in the mss-p1-biss-01 SQL server.

 The LTV Code for History Table imports sales since 2024 and assigns each an LTV.
 These values are used for direct mail.
+The data set is written out to BISSCLAcqSBI.dbo.Sale_LTV_Since2024 in the mss-p1-biss-01 SQL server.

 Manual change to LTV documents/codes are required quarterly (in Feb, May, Aug, & Nov).
 This includes:
   - A new PLE file for the quarter.